JSON & Data Formats Quiz

 About This Quiz

 This quiz tests your knowledge of JSON and other common data formats used in web development, APIs, and data exchange.
 You'll encounter questions about syntax, use cases, and differences between formats.
+If you are just getting started with handling structured data, you might find our introductory Python quiz helpful for understanding how these formats are used in practice.

 Tip: Use the options panel to customize your quiz experience before starting.